Lyy-iiis/Lyy-iiis.github.io/_pages/home.md

 ## About Me

 I am a sophomore majoring in Computer Science at the [IIIS, Tsinghua University](https://iiis.tsinghua.edu.cn/).
 Currently, I am  an intern at [MIT CSAIL](https://www.csail.mit.edu/), supervised by Professor [Kaiming He](https://people.csail.mit.edu/kaiming/).
 My research interests lie in computer vision and deep generative models.
-Previously, I am fortunate to conduct research under the supervision of Professor [Huazhe Xu](https://hxu.rocks/) at THU.
+I am particularly fascinated by simple yet effective model designs.

 Before entering college, I competed in the Physics Olympiad during high school and won a gold medal in the 39th CPhO.
 Afterward, I spent one preparatory year at IIIS, Tsinghua University, where I built a solid foundation in the mathematical principles underlying computer science and deep learning.
+I am fortunate to conduct research under the supervision of Professor [Huazhe Xu](https://hxu.rocks/) during this period.

 Although I am still early in my research journey, I am eager to explore opportunities in both academia and industry.
 I also enjoy connecting with people who share similar interests and discussing everything from research ideas to personal experiences.
 Feel free to reach out if you’d like to connect!